Skip to main content

 • “🔲 infinitely replayable”

-• “What would make this game a lot more replayable is if we could add some kind of indication on the screen (like 'something to do with guitar' or 'flowers'); that would help a lot in directing the player's attention.”
+• “What would make this game a lot more playable is if we can add some kind of indication on the screen (like 'something to do with guitar' or 'flowers'); that would help a lot in directing the attention.”

-The humor in the game is widely praised, with many users finding it genuinely funny and recommending it.
+The humor in the game is widely praised, with many users finding it genuinely funny and highly recommendable.
 However, some feel that certain puzzles detract from the overall comedic experience.

 • “It is very funny, honestly, I really recommend it.”